grandcat/Open-AVB/documents/mrp_commands.md

 ```
 * Stream ID has to be unique.
 It corresponds to the hexadecimal format without
   the leading "0x".
-* The Destination Mac has to be unique per advertised stream.
-Otherwise, the AVB
+* The destination MAC has to be unique per advertised stream.
+Otherwise, an AVB
   switch will discard it.
 * Priority and rank:
   * Bit field: `3 bits priority | 1 bit rank | 4 bits reserved`